silverwakaba/archivddocs/blog/2023/10/01/opening-day-special-promotion-free-premium-plan-for-influencers.md

 Maybe right now I can't advertise using money, but I will try to advertise using this kinda social experiments.

 Because if this promotion runs smoothly I think the results will be very good.
-As a project owner, of course I get new potential users and users can also immediately try Gaga as a product.
-With the performance and service that Gaga provides, I am very confident that the majority of potential users can then become loyal users.
+As a project owner, of course I get new potential users and users can also immediately try ArchivD as a product.
+With the performance and service that ArchivD provides, I am very confident that the majority of potential users can then become loyal users.

 In the end, I prefer to use this promotion because I can directly return the benefits to the community instead of having to spend money on advertising agencies, right?